Cardinals (film)

 Cardinals is a 2017 Canadian thriller film directed by Grayson Moore and Aidan Shipley.
-The film stars Sheila McCarthy as Valerie Walker, a woman who has just recently been released from prison after accidentally killing a coworker in a drunk driving accident, when Mark (Noah Reid), the son of the man she killed, shows up on her doorstep demanding answers of his own.
+The film stars Sheila McCarthy as Valerie Walker, a woman who has just recently been released from prison after killing a coworker in a drunk driving incident, when Mark (Noah Reid), the son of the man she killed, shows up on her doorstep demanding answers of his own.

 Cardinals, part of Telefilm Canada's Micro-Budget Production Program, was filmed in Stratford, Kitchener, and Barrie, Ontario.

 The film premiered in the Discovery section at the 2017 Toronto International Film Festival.